 |Embryonal tumors|| || |

-In 2018, approximately 1.7 million people will be diagnosed with cancer in the United States.
-Cancer is the 2nd leading cause of death after heart disease.
-The most common type of cancer in both men and women is skin cancer, with being more common than and .
+In 2020, approximately 1.8 million people will be diagnosed with cancer in the United States.
+Cancer is the 2nd leading cause of death; after heart disease.
+The most common type of cancer in both men and women is skin cancer, with basal cell carcinoma being more common than squamous cell carcinoma and melanoma.

-- The most common cancer in men excluding skin cancer are:
+- The most common types of cancer in men (excluding skin cancer)

-- The most common cancer in women excluding skin cancer are:
+- The most common cancer in women (excluding skin cancer)

-- The cancer with the greatest mortality rate for both groups is cancer of lung and bronchus.
+- The types of cancer with the highest mortality rate in both men and women (in descending order)

 Properties of malignant cells